rishichawda/rishikc.com/src/content/blog/native-app-emulator-android-mac-linux-ios-install-command-line/index.md

 Once we have installed and set-up Java in our system, we will need to install Android SDK so that we can get necessary tools in our systems including the android virtual device manager and emulator itself!

-Windows and linux users can download the command line tools [here](https://developer.android.com/studio/#downloads).
+Windows and linux users can directly [download the command line tools](https://developer.android.com/studio/#downloads) required for installing the android emulator.

 Mac users can install it by running: